 The process is called Print On Demand, and it makes everything so much easier for the seller.

-Because you don’t need to purchase materials, or manage inventory, or ship products to a warehouse to be held for sale.
+Because you don’t need to purchase materials or manage inventory, or ship products to a warehouse to be held for sale.

 The print on demand platform does all of this work for you.

-What’s Involved with Print on Demand?
+What’s Involved With Print on Demand?

 Each platform has its own set of rules, but there are some main similarities.
-You follow their specific criteria when creating your designs, upload to the site, and then they take care of the rest.
+You follow their specific criteria when creating your designs, upload them to the site, and then they take care of the rest.

 If a buyer on their website selects a product with your design, the site handles payment collection, printing, and shipping out to the customer.

 This entire concept just sounded so interesting to me.
 You develop a few creative ideas, place them strategically on a t-shirt, and then start making money.
 What’s easier than that?

 Well, we will see how true that statement is.
 Because after some further research, I decided to go ahead and pursue this Side Jam.

 And I will be making regular updates on my blog so you can all come along for the ride!